The Global Reporting Centre is proud to lead several teaching and student initiatives focused on educating the next generation of global reporters.

 Global Supply Chain Reporting Fellowship

 The UBC Global Reporting Centre is pleased to announce the Global Supply Chain Reporting Fellowship, which will support an incoming master’s journalism student at the University of British Columbia’s Graduate School of Journalism.

 UBC is a tier-one research university with expertise in global journalism, sustainability, forestry, fisheries, global economics, public policy and other related fields.

 The one-year fellowship provides a $7,500 stipend for a master’s student with a demonstrated interest in investigating the externalities of global supply chains (eg, pollution, labour, corruption, climate impact).
 Applicants are expected to have either conducted research or reported stories related to global commerce.

 The successful applicant will have the opportunity to work with and be mentored by journalists in our Hidden Costs of Supply Chains consortium, which includes Emmy- and Pulitzer-winning investigative reporters from The New York Times, Toronto Star, Associated Press, NBC News, CBC News, PBS Frontline and the Center for Investigative Reporting.
 The Global Supply Chain Reporting Fellow would be expected to spend 10 hours per week during the 2020-21 academic year in a work/learn position, under the direct supervision of Professor Peter Klein.

 For more information on how to apply please visit our Hidden Costs website.

 Global Student in Residence

 The GRC also offers the Global Student in Residence program, which allows mid-career journalists the opportunity to work on a Global Reporting Centre project, and funding to advance their journalism studies.
 To view our current and past Global Students, visit this page.
-For information on applying, contact us.
-Global Student in Residence applications for the current academic year are closed.
+For information on applying, visit the this page.

 Global Environmental Justice documentaries collection